What is National Board Certification?

 Created for teachers, by teachers, National Board Certification is performance-based and peer reviewed.
 Certification is available in 25 certificate areas from Pre-K through 12th grade in 16 disciplines.

-National Board Certification is based on the Five Core Propositions:
+National Board Certification Five Core Propositions

 - Teachers are committed to students and their learning.